Help

 Description

 This course will allow students to research current topics presented in the Environmental Science curriculum and is a continuation of EESC 401.
 Students will analyze the data acquired in EESC 401.
 Students will provide the results and discussion in a formal report that will include the hypothesis and methodology from EESC 401.
 Course may be repeated once.
-Prerequisite-Corequisite: EESC 401.
+Prerequisites: Major: Admission to program, Non-Major: Instructor permission.
 Offered: As needed